 When you see ‘Fragrance’ or ‘Parfum’ listed in the ingredients deck, it’s likely a combination of any number of up to 4000~ individual ingredients.
 It might be 2 or 3 ingredients – or it might be 100.
 Regardless, you’ll probably never know exactly which ingredients are being used to create that fragrance.
 Product formulators aren’t required to declare it because it’s considered a ‘trade secret’ in most cases – both in the US and Australia.

-In some cases, fragrance may simple exist in a product to help make an otherwise very unpleasant smelling product a little more pleasant/bearable (it’s not a selling point).
-It should always be right at the very bottom of the ingredients deck in this case and if you enquired, the formulator may even disclose what ingredients they’ve used.
+In some cases, fragrance may simple exist in a product to help make a very unpleasant smelling product a little more pleasant/bearable (it’s not a selling point).
+In this case, you’d like to see the ‘actual’ fragrance listed and it should be right at the very bottom (or very near) of the ingredients deck.

-Essential oils are not exempt either.
-Often listed instead of the word ‘fragrance’ but they still carry the exact same warnings (eg. Skin irritations, photosensitivity, etc).
+Essential oils are not exempt.
 Essential oils are highly concentrated and do not benefit the skin in any way especially at high percentages.
 They should never be applied to the skin – especially neat.

 Spraying fragrances/perfumes directly onto your skin is probably one of the worst things you could possibly do.
 If you must, spray it onto your clothes instead and save your skin from the associated side effects.